 Employment of big data in education is a new trend accelerated by a global lockdown in 2020.
-Businesses large and small have long relied on data driven decision making in education and many other industries.
-Application of data science in education has helped companies understand trends in students behavior and their preferences.
+Businesses large and small have long relied on data-driven decision-making in education and many other industries.
+The application of data science in education has helped companies understand trends in students’ behavior and their preferences.
 Let’s take a deeper dive into these technologies to reveal practical insights that take the EdTech industry to the next level.

 The amount of data being generated globally is astronomical and is exponentially increasing in size.
 In 2018 according to IDC, the amount of global data was 18 zettabytes, but experts predict that the amount of data generated is set to reach 175 zettabytes by 2025.
 The education sector is critical for economies globally and they are ideally placed to take advantage of this influx of information.

 When discussing Big Data in education, there are three primary areas we are considering.
 These areas are Data Mining, Web Dashboards, and Data Analytics.
 The knowledge and insights gained from these areas provide several benefits to institutions including:

 Data collected can be analyzed in a variety of different ways.
 Information collected on students and faculty can lead to new insights that can improve the way schools work.
 Simply put, Big Data is changing the way schools educate their students.
 It has led to different learning models and concepts and it is possible using Big Data to obtain a much greater understanding of how to ensure students are successful.